saskialein/blog-website/README.md

 * Querying data from markdown files with GraphQL
 * Npm modules: ```gatsby-source-filesystem``` (allows us to work with data from our computer's filesystem) & ```gatsby-transformer-remark``` (transforms markdown into HTML)
 * Calling data from OpenWeatherAPI and returning it on my website (using SuperAgent)
+* Implementing a live chat on my webiste and monitoring it with chat software
 * Styling components with CSS Modules
 * Deploying to Netlify (with an external API call using an API Key)
 * There is a pretty cool browser tool called GraphiQL that helps to structure GraphQL queries.
 It can be accessed in the browser while the websites development server is running. ```http://localhost:8000/___graphql```